k1c/biasly/README.md

 Thank you for your contribution to our project and the machine learning community!
 Please feel free to retake the survey as many times as you would like; it takes approximately 3 minutes to complete.

-Take the survey here: https://www.biaslyai.com
+Help us label our data here: http://biaslyAI.com/